-Char-Griller was making low-priced charcoal grills and smokers for years before making gas grills.
-This gas grill is built on the modified body of the smallest of their charcoal grills, basically replacing the coal grate with three burners.
-In addition, they have put on a 12,000 BTU side burner.
-This means a heavy thermal painted steel grill body and porcelain coated cast iron cooking grates on a gas grill.
+The Char-Griller company was making low-priced charcoal grills and smokers for years before it began manufacturing and selling gas grills.
+This offering, the Grillin' Pro 3001, is a gas grill is built on the modified body of the smallest of their charcoal grills.
+Its design basically replaces the coal grate with three gas burners.
+In addition, this model has integrated a 12,000 BTU side burner.
+This hybrid design makes for a much heavier gas grill, since the chassis is the same heavy thermal painted steel body and porcelain-coated cast iron cooking grates found on many charcoal grills.

 - Three 13,600 BTU stainless steel burners

 - 498 square inches of primary cooking area with 630 square inches of total cooking area